A new approach to topological T-duality for principal torus bundles: Introduction

-In the T-duality of circle bundles one has that $\pi_*([G]) = \hat c$ and $\hat\pi_*([\hat G]) = c$, where $c$ and $\hat c$ are the Chern classes of $E$ and $\hat E$, respectively \cite{BEM, BunkeSchick05}.
-Condition \eqref{condition} is a generalisation of this to higher dimensions: the H-flux contains information about the Chern classes of the dual bundle.
-Moreover, the existence of different representatives of a class in ${}^\pi E^{2,1}_\infty$ is related to the non-uniqueness of the T-duals of $(E,G)$, see \cite[\textsection 2.20]{BunkeRumpfSchick}.
+In the T-duality of circle bundles one has that $\pi_!\bigl([G]\bigr) = \hat c$ and $\hat\pi_!\bigl([\hat G]\bigr) = c$, where $c$ and $\hat c$ are the Chern classes of $E$ and $\hat E$, respectively \cites{BEM,BunkeSchick05}.
+Condition \eqref{condition} is a generalisation of this to higher dimensions; the H-flux carries information about the Chern classes of the dual bundle.
+Moreover, the existence of different representatives of a class in ${}^\pi E^{2,1}_\infty$ is related to the non-uniqueness of the T-duals of $(E, G)$, see \cite{BunkeRumpfSchick}*{\textsection 2.20}.

-Given a diagram of the form \eqref{Tdiagram}, it has been shown that being in the first filtration step is equivalent to being in the second filtration step, see \cite[Lemma 3.7]{Schneiderthesis}.
-In this paper, we further show that condition \eqref{condition} is implied by the Poincar\'e bundle condition.
 In the next section, we introduce an equivalent formulation of Definition \ref{defn} that is a direct generalisation of the Thom class definition of T-duality in \cite{BunkeSchick05}.
-This new definition is used in Section \ref{sec:globalcondition} to show that if $X$ has the homotopy type of a CW-complex then H-fluxes belonging to a T-duality triple satisfy \eqref{condition}.
+With this definition, we show that these assumptions on the H-flux are not necessary.
+Specifically, in Section \ref{sec:globalcondition} we show that the H-fluxes belonging to a T-duality triple automatically satisfy \eqref{condition}.

+In the case of principal $S^1$-bundles, the T-dual of a pair $(E, G)$ always exists and is unique; it is characterised by the relations $\pi_!\bigl([G]\bigr) = \hat c_1$ and $\hat \pi_!\bigl([\hat G]\bigr) = c_1$.
+For torus bundles of higher dimension, this is no longer true.
+T-duals need not exist and if they exist they are likely not unique.
+In addition to their formulation of T-duality, the authors of \cite{BunkeRumpfSchick} provide precise existence and uniqueness results, detailing criteria for when T-duals exist and a description of what the T-duals are.
+Their proof is based on the construction of a classifying space for T-duality triples and a universal T-duality diagram.
+With the new definition introduced in this paper, we give alternative proofs of these results that come directly from the definition of T-duality and only use basic algebraic topology.